swisspost/gateleen/gateleen-monitoring/README_monitoring.md

 `requests.pending.count` is not merged into `batch`.
 It is buffered and flushed periodically as counter deltas (`inc`/`dec` with `n`) to preserve correct cross-instance aggregation.

+All non-time-sensitive metrics are flushed periodically (currently every 5 seconds), so their publication can be delayed by up to one flush interval.

+For `queues.last.size`, only the latest queue name seen within one flush interval is retained; if multiple queue names are updated in that interval, earlier ones are intentionally superseded.

 ## Request per Rule Monitoring
 Monitor incoming requests and routing rules matching these requests.